ParnianNazari/DataScience-Intro/Readme.md

-Numpy, Matplotlib and Pandas is used in the files of this repository.
+Numpy, Matplotlib and Pandas are used in the files of this repository.